Lords of Dogtown: Release

-Lords of Dogtown was the first (and so far only) film to be released by both Columbia Pictures and TriStar Pictures which are both trademarked by Sony Pictures Entertainment and are sometimes referred to as Columbia TriStar Pictures.
+Lords of Dogtown was the first film to be released by both Columbia Pictures and TriStar Pictures which are both trademarked by Sony Pictures Entertainment and are sometimes referred to as Columbia TriStar Pictures..
+It was the only film released from both Columbia and TriStar until Zach Cregger's Resident Evil reboot was released on September 18th, 2026.

 Reception

 Upon its release, Lords of Dogtown received mostly mixed reviews.
 The film holds a 55% approval rating on Rotten Tomatoes based on 146 reviews, with an average rating of 5.95/10.
 The site's consensus reads: "Lords of Dogtown, while slickly made and edited, lacks the depth and entertaining value of the far superior documentary on the same subject, Dogtown and Z-Boys."
 Metacritic reports a score of 56% based on 35 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Ledger's portrayal of Skip Engblom was applauded for its realism and is considered one of the film's principal highlights.
 Joe Donnelly, who knew Engblom, was impressed by Ledger's attention to detail, saying, "He's almost eerie in how precisely he nailed not only the mannerisms, cadence and physical presence of Skip... but also how he raises Skip's spirit, which is the heart and soul and most what's really great in a not-altogether-great film."

 Luke Davies of The Monthly concedes how flamboyant the character is, but says the film is saved by Ledger's emotional depth: "The performance constantly sails close to hammy – Engblom was, by all accounts, a flamboyant character – but is pulled back, the wildness offset by a surprising depth of sadness.
 As in a number of Ledger roles, a kind of animal wisdom and melancholy exists side-by-side with gangly comedy."

 A.O.
 Scott of The New York Times also highlighted Ledger's performances, stating, "Skip is always volatile, frequently drunk and consistently the most entertaining figure in the movie".
 He also praised the movie as a whole, stating, "Lords of Dogtown from start to finish is pretty much a blast".

 However, the movie has gained a general cult following since its release.
 It is also considered to be one of the best skateboarding movies of all time according to many fans of the sport.

 Accolades

 The Central Ohio Film Critics Association named Heath Ledger Actor of the Year for this film.

-Lords of Dogtown is at #417 on the Empire list of "The 500 Greatest Movies of All Time".
+Lords of Dogtown is at #417 on the 2008 Empire list of "The 500 Greatest Movies of All Time".